 Figure 3: A) BLAST comparison of the plasmids from this study to the pHCM1 plasmid from the CT18 reference genome of Salmonella Typhi.
 From inside to outside ring: reference sequence pHCM1, plasmid of BKQT8S, plasmid BKQU3X, coding sequences in pHCM1, AMR genes in pHCM1, transposable elements in pHCM1 and bacteriophage region on pHCM1.
 B) BLAST comparison between plasmid of isolate BKQT8S and pHCM1 highlighting the location of IS elements and AMR genes.
 This region is an expansion of the variable region on Figure 2A.
 CDS, Coding Sequences; AMR, Antimicrobial Resistance.

 Figure 4: Bacteriophage regions on the assemblies.
 A) Each column indicates the length of bacteriophage at the position in the CT18 genome colored by the completeness of the bacteriophage at the region.
 B) Each column indicates the length of bacteriophage at the position in the CT18 genome colored by the estimated species numbers.

+Figure 5: A core-snp maximum likelihood phylogenetic tree of Isolates from Malawi put in a global context by including Isolates from Kenya from the same period.
+The tips are coloured by the genotype of the isolate according to the GenoTyphi typing scheme.
+The bars on the right are the year of isolation, and samples in this study, The next four bars show the presence of plasmid replicons in the samples, then the next four bars show quinolone point mutations and the rest of the bars are antimicrobial resistance genes in the isolates as identified by ARIBA.

 Reference list